 The City of Sandpoint is governed by a mayor and six city council members.
 Together they manage the city’s general operations, control the budget and oversee public safety, the planning department, and parks and recreation.
 Bonner County has three commissioners who oversee the courts, elections, assessor’s office, county roads, planning and the sheriff’s office.

-- Visit the City of Sandpoint website.
+- City of Sandpoint website

-- Visit the Bonner County website.
+- Bonner County website

 Lake Pend Oreille School District comprises Sandpoint High School the largest of three high schools in the district Clark Fork Junior/Senior High School, Lake Pend Oreille High School, Sandpoint Middle School and seven area elementary schools.
 Sandpoint High School serves around 1,400 students and is a focal point for the community, hosting sporting events, concerts and plays.
 In return, the Sandpoint community provides strong support for the education system through supplemental levies, private sponsors, scholarships and community support.